LiYiquan9/SPAD_HAND/README.md

 pip install chumpy
 pip install opencv-python
 mamba install ninja
+# now you have enough to run sim_hist_batch.py.
+The below is to be able to run train, eval, etc.
+cd manotorch
+pip install -e .
 ```

 If you try to run sim_hist_batch.py now, you'll get an ImportError in chumpy's code.
 So go to